IMSBCompBio/Halfpipe/README.md

 # Halfpipe

 Halfpipe is designed for the estimation of RNA half-lives from time course data of RNA labeling protocols such as [SLAM-seq](https://www.nature.com/articles/nmeth.4435) or [TimeLapse-seq](https://www.nature.com/articles/nmeth.4582).
 The pipeline builds on the modeling framework presented in [Müller *et al.* (2024)](https://doi.org/10.1371/journal.pcbi.1012059).
 To this end, it automates essential pre-processing, model fitting and post-processing steps.
-Please read our latest [pre-print](https://www.biorxiv.org/content/10.1101/2024.09.19.613510v1) for more information about the underlying methodology of Halfpipe.
+Please read the accopmpanying manuscript [Müller *et al.* (2025)](https://doi.org/10.1093/nargab/lqaf006) for more information about the underlying methodology of Halfpipe.